-All organizations face the same problems: Their individual and isolated solutions do not create a successful Information Security Strategy and they are labelled as “lone warriors”.
-It is therefore necessary to close ranks with the concentrated power of the global Information Security community.
-This world of cross-collaboration is enabled by the shift of well known security concepts to the cloud, e.g. to managed services.
-However, the topic of cloud and managed services in is not new to Information Security, therefore a strong standardization and consolidation of the market has already taken place.
+All organizations face the same problems; their individual and isolated solutions do not create a successful Information Security Strategy and they are labelled as “lone warriors”.
+It is, therefore, necessary to close ranks with the concentrated power of the global Information Security community.
+This world of cross-collaboration is enabled by the shift of well-known security concepts to the cloud, for example, to managed services.
+However, the topic of cloud and managed services is not new to Information Security, therefore a strong standardization and consolidation of the market has already taken place.

 Accountability & Data Risk

 When moving to the cloud, the information is not under complete (logically and physically) control of an organization anymore.
 This risk needs to be carefully considered and mitigated.
 The organization should ensure data recovery and backup within proper contractual solutions.